Board of Deputies of British Jews: History

 The Board of Deputies of British Jews was established in London in 1760.
 Seven deputies were appointed by the elders of the Sephardi congregation of Spanish and Portuguese Jews to form a standing committee (Portuguese: deputados) founded to pay homage to George III on his accession to the throne.
 The Ashkenazi Jewish congregation then followed suit, establishing a public affairs committee to address urgent political matters and safeguard the interests of British Jews in the British Isles and the colonies.
 The two bodies began to meet and united in the 1810s.
-The joint organization was named the London Committee of Deputies of British Jews.
+The joint organisation was named the London Committee of Deputies of British Jews.

 In the mid-19th century, the organisation was headed by Sir Moses Montefiore, the Sephardi lay leader of British Jewry, and Nathan Adler, the Ashkenazi Chief Rabbi.
 The current name was adopted in 1913.
 In the course of its history, some of the major disputes were between Sephardi and Ashkenazi leaders and between religious and lay leaders.

 The Board became more prominent in British society in the early twentieth century due to its support of refugees, notably leading an ultimately failed campaign against the Aliens Act 1905.
 However, by the 1930s, the Board's position had shifted to a more assimilationist position in order to improve the perception of Jews among the non-Jewish British population, including adopting a position of non-Zionism.
 In 1933, Neville Laski was elected as the board's president, and called for Jews to give "overriding consideration of duty and loyalty" to the United Kingdom.
 However, the stances of the Board once again had shifted in 1939 with the election as President of Selig Brodetsky, who was described by the Jewish Telegraphic Agency as the "foremost Zionist in Great Britain".
 As of 2024 the Board has continued to hold a Zionist position.